-Year Objectives Achievements 2013- To develop NDSI, Reflectance NIR were used to delineate snow.
-FCC 14 methodology for were used to identify cloud hindrance and modify the snow snow cover depletion statistics by interpolation/ duplication in cloud mapping hindrance scenes.
-To publish snow MOD09A1 data (Terra 8- day composite) were cover information downloaded for 2008.
-Reflectance data were processed on web as an OGC using bands 2, 4 and 6 for snow delineation.
-Significant web service for Indus basin 2008 2014-15 1 st Quarter MOD09A1 data were downloaded for years 2009- 2012, MYD09A1 data were downloaded for years 2007-2009
+Year Objectives Achievements 2013- 14 To develop methodology for snow cover mapping To publish snow cover information on web as an OGC web service for Indus basin NDSI, Reflectance NIR were used to delineate snow.
+FCC were used to identify cloud hindrance and modify the snow depletion statistics by interpolation/ duplication in cloud hindrance scenes.
+MOD09A1 data (Terra 8- day composite) were downloaded for 2008.
+Reflectance data were processed using bands 2, 4 and 6 for snow delineation.
+Significant snow area change and cloud were visually interpreted.
+Snow statistics were modified in case of cloud cover by interpolating or duplicating area (Fig. 1a, 1b).
+The Web GIS application was developed (Fig. 2).
+Fig. 1a, 1b Snow cover area for Indus and Satluj in 2008 Fig. 2 Web GIS for snow cover in Indus basin for year 2008 Web GIS based Snow Cover Information System for Indus Basin 2014-15 1 st Quarter MOD09A1 data were downloaded for years 2009- 2012, MYD09A1 data were downloaded for years 2007-2009

-Data procured and generated during the study:

-Satellite data downloaded/ available
+Data procured and generated during the study: Satellite data downloaded/ available